syncfusion-content/blazor-docs/blazor/blazor-playground/getting-started.md

 ```

-N>Since the latest `Syncfusion.Blazor` package is readily available in the Blazor playground, external installation is unnecessary.
-All necessary theme assets, including the stylesheet and scripts, are linked with the application.

-2. Add the Syncfusion Calendar component in the code editor.
+2. Add the Blazor Calendar component in the code editor.

 ```cshtml